Skip to main content

 About the Notices of Judgment Project

-The FDA Notices of Judgment digital archive was a R&D collaboration between the History of Medicine Division and the Lister Hill Center's Communications Engineering Branch to explore the potential for automated metadata creation from digitized textual collection materials.
+The FDA Notices of Judgment digital archive was a R&D collaboration between the History of Medicine and the Lister Hill Center's Communications Engineering Branch to explore the potential for automated metadata creation from digitized textual collection materials.
 One outcome was the SPER system, software that uses machine learning tools to automatically identify and extract metadata from batches of page images, a quality control review and metadata editing function, and ingest of the metadata and page images into a digital repository.

 For more information about the project and the Notices of Judgment themselves, see